Family Law Firm Serving Modesto, CA

 Examples of Child Custody Violations

 Some examples of child custody violations include when an ex-spouse doesn't allow the other former spouse to visit the child.
 Sometimes this occurs because the visiting parent has not paid child support, or perhaps just due to other issues such as personal discord or conflict.
-An angry father may decide to take the child out of state without informing the mother, or a mother takes the child for an extended weekend away, the same weekend the father is planning on his court-approved visitation.
-These examples are, in fact, against the law.
+An angry father may decide to take the child out of state without informing the mother, or a mother who takes the child for an extended weekend away, the same weekend the father is planning on his court-approved visitation.
+These examples are, in fact, against the law, and unfortunately in some cases a contempt action must be filed in order to put a stop the the ongoing behavior.
 You should consult with a family lawyer who can advise you regarding what your best options are to remedy the situation.

 Options for Custody Enforcement